Incentives to Invite Others to Form Larger Coalitions

-The Shapley value is a classical solution concept in a cooperative game to distribute rewards in a coalition, which was first presented in~\cite{shapley1953value}.
-However, in the calculation of the Shapley value, all the players are completely symmetric, which is not the case in our setting where players are structured by their social connections.
-Because of that, the Shapley value cannot be directly applied here to incentivize players to invite others.
+The Shapley value is a classical solution concept in cooperative games to distribute rewards~\cite{shapley1953value}.
+However, in the calculation of the Shapley value, all the players are symmetric, which is not the case in our setting because some players are invited by the others and they cannot be treated equally.
+Therefore, it is easy to show that the Shapley value cannot be directly applied here to incentivize players to invite others.

-To combat this problem, we combine two novel concepts of the permission structure and weighted Shapley value for the first time.
-The weighted Shapley value is the very first concept that applies asymmetry to the cooperative game~\cite{chun1991symmetric}. \citeauthor{kalai1987weighted}~\shortcite{kalai1987weighted} firstly gave the idea of the weight system and an axiomatic characterization of weighted Shapley values.
-A recent perspective of the weighted Shapley value is illustrated in~\cite{radzik2012new}, which gave new axioms for the weighted Shapley value and provided simpler formula of weighted Shapley value.
-However, the asymmetry introduced by the weighted Shapley value cannot reflect the structure of the connections between players, which will be explained in Section 3.1.
+To combat this problem, we combine the concepts of permission structure and weighted Shapley value for the first time to build our solution.
+The weighted Shapley value is the very first concept that applies asymmetry to cooperative games~\cite{chun1991symmetric}.
+Kalai and Samet~\cite{kalai1987weighted} offered the idea of the weight system and an axiomatic characterization of the weighted Shapley values.
+A recent understanding of the weighted Shapley value is illustrated in~\cite{radzik2012new}, which gave new axioms and provided simpler formula for weighted Shapley value.
+However, the asymmetry introduced by the weighted Shapley value cannot reflect the structure of the invitations among the players in our setting.

-The permission structure concept seems a closer solution to our problem, which was first introduced in~\cite{gilles1992games} and~\cite{gilles1999cooperative}.
-In the permission structure, players need permissions from other players before they are allowed to cooperate, where permission is very similar to invitation in our model. \citeauthor{gilles1992games}~\shortcite{gilles1992games,gilles1999cooperative} considered the cases where each player has to get permissions from all or at least one of her superiors, which is called the conjunctive and disjunctive approach respectively.
-The axiomatic characterization of the Shapley value under these two approaches are given in~\cite{van1996axiomatizations} and~\cite{van1997axiomatization}.
-The Banzhaf permission value of the two approaches was described in~\cite{van2010axiomatizations}, which defined the importance or power index for each player in a network based on the permission structure.
-In this paper, we extend the permission structure by mixing the conjunctive and disjunctive approaches, which can deal with instances like: player $a$ has to get permissions from superiors $b$ and $c$, or just superior $d$.
+The concept of permission structure seems a closer solution to our problem, which was first introduced in~\cite{gilles1992games} and~\cite{gilles1999cooperative}.
+In the permission structure, players need permissions from other players before they are allowed to cooperate, where the permissions are very similar to the players' invitations in our model.
+In our model, a player is not aware of the game without someone's invitation.
+Gilles et al.~\cite{gilles1992games,gilles1999cooperative} considered the cases where each player has to get permissions from all or at least one of her superiors, which is called the conjunctive and disjunctive approach respectively.
+The axiomatic characterization of the Shapley value under these two approaches is given in~\cite{van1996axiomatizations} and~\cite{van1997axiomatization}.